Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{NIRSpec Deep Spectroscopy}

 JADES features two long NIRSpec multi-object observations, each of 200 ksec total exposure time and both located in GOODS-S on the UDF and mostly inside the NIRCam Deep Prime footprint.
 The first pointing was designed to be observed early and be targeted using HST GOODS and CANDELS imaging, supplemented with other pre-JADES data.
-The second deep pointing will be observed at the end of the program and will use targets from the full JADES imaging.
+The second deep pointing was observed at the end of the program, using targets from the full JADES imaging.
 We refer to these two pointings as Deep/HST and Deep/JWST, respectively.

 The NIRSpec Deep/HST observations occurred over three visits between 21 and 25 October 2022 at a V3PA of 321$^\circ$.
 As described above, these observations were intended to be targeted solely on pre-JWST data.
 Shortly before the scheduled visits, NIRSpec suffered some shorts on the MSA that required us to replan the MSA configurations for these observations.
 The NIRCam Deep Prime data were taken at the start of October, and an early reduction of the multi-band images and photometry catalogs were available.
 This enabled us to include some JWST-selected targets, at the expense of lower priority HST-selected targets, in the NIRSpec observations.
 We also re-prioritised the catalog using the NIRCam data to improve high-redshift photometric redshift accuracy, and to homogenize the selection in the lower priority classes with respect to the Deep/JWST to be based on the F444W filter.
 We note that the pointings of the observations were not changed, only the choice of which shutters to open.
 Two of the additional target galaxies with photometric redshifts from the NIRCam imaging \citep{robertson23} were spectroscopically confirmed in Deep/HST to lie at the highest redshifts known of 12.6 and 13.2 \citep{curtis-lake23}.